 Preheat the oven to 350° F.

 Press the mixture into 2 qt. round or oval baking dish, sprayed with olive oil from a pump sprayer, and press it down gently and evenly.
 (You can line the bottom with cooking parchment, if you like.)
 Spray the top with olive oil from a pump sprayer, or brush it on lightly.
-Cut the mixture carefully right through in a diamond pattern (see photos).
+Cut the mixture carefully right through in a diamond pattern.

-Before baking Bake, covered, for 1 hour.
-Place it under the broiler for a few minutes to brown the top slightly.
-This firms up as it cools and can be reheated.
-Re-cut the wedges you cut before baking and loosen the sides with a table knife.
+Bake for 1 hour.
+This loaf firms up as it cools and can be reheated.
+Loosen the sides with a table knife.
 Serve with Taheena Sauce.

 Nutrition Facts